jenkinsci/kubernetes-plugin/README.md

 just runs something and exit then it should be overriden with something like `cat` with `ttyEnabled: true`.

+# Over provisioning flags

+By default, Jenkins spawns slaves conservatively.
+Say, if there are 2 builds in queue, it won't spawn 2 executors immediately.
+It will spawn one executor and wait for sometime for the first executor to be freed before deciding to spawn the second executor.
+Jenkins makes sure every executor it spawns is utilized to the maximum.
+If you want to override this behaviour and spawn an executor for each build in queue immediately without waiting, you can use these flags during Jenkins startup:
+`-Dhudson.slaves.NodeProvisioner.MARGIN=50 -Dhudson.slaves.NodeProvisioner.MARGIN0=0.85`

 # Configuration on minikube

 Create and start [minikube](https://github.com/kubernetes/minikube)